-To deploy PCF on Azure, you must have the Azure CLI v0.10.5 or higher.
+To deploy PCF on Azure, you must have the Azure CLI v2.0.
 For instructions on how to install the Azure CLI for your operating system, see Preparing to Deploy PCF on Azure.

 Complete the following procedures to install PCF on Azure:

 You can choose to deploy Ops Manager Director with an Azure Resource Manager (ARM) template, or manually: